yashbonde/o2f/OBSERVATIONS.md

 <img src="assets/plato_match.png" height="400px">

 (A) represents the zoomed in version and (B) is the zoomed out versions.
-In the first plot see that the two graphs are pretty same, red arrow points to the predicttion and green to the actual curve.
+In (A) see that the two graphs are pretty same, red arrow points to the prediction and green to the actual curve.
+Whereas when zooming out (B), we see that the curves are actually very different.
 Thus though it is learning in values smaller than 1 have weird behaviour, we need to include bigger numbers as well.

+## Remarks

+By looking at the observations above it is hard to believe that the model is actually learning something from the data.